-Figure out how much you need to spend on fixed expenses now that you’ve cut out wasteful costs and negotiated with your providers, and then figure out how much you will have left over after covering these expenses.
-A portion of the leftover funds should be immediately funneled into savings, and a portion can be dedicated to discretionary spending.
-And while it’s important to budget for savings, you don’t want to completely cut out discretionary spending.
+Figure out how much you need to spend on fixed expenses and how much you’ll have left over once those expenses are covered.
+While portions of the leftover funds should be immediately funneled into debt repayment and savings, a portion can also be dedicated to discretionary spending.

 “Moderation is key,” Cicchelli said.
 “If you tighten down too much, you run the risk of fatiguing yourself and losing sight of your goals.
 Remember, you are striving for better financial health, but not at the expense of living your life.
 You do not need to eat a strict diet of ramen instant noodles and stay home every Saturday night.
 Budgetary allowances for entertainment are vital.
 A happier, healthier you is far more likely to succeed than a hangry and emaciated alternate-reality version.”

 Whereas you might’ve have to reprioritize financial goals just to get through the challenges you experienced, now it’s time to evaluate what’s most important to you moving forward.
 “Is your primary goal to stow $100+ in your savings each pay period?
 If so, put that in writing so it feels actionable.
 This will help you take charge of your money and make a plan for the future,” Castro said.

 “Identifying a specific savings goal (will help you) to stay focused and reduce the likelihood of withdrawing for unrelated uses,” said Valerie L. Harman, CPA, CFP, tax and financial planner for Buckingham Advisors in Ohio.
 “A primary savings goal should be an emergency fund of at least three to six months of living expenses.”